CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 This program (*using the libjpeg-turbo library*) will re-encode your image if the format is not Progressive.

-Posting a Progressive encoded JPG image on X/Twitter *within file and dimension size limits* the image will not be re-encoded.
+A Progressive encoded image posted on X/Twitter, *within file and dimension size limits*, will not be re-encoded.
 What you post will be the same as what you download, which is useful for our requirements.

 If X/Twitter re-encoded an image each time it was posted, ***jpws*** would never work.   **Note: X/Twitter will re-encode sections of the image if bytes of the image data are modified.
 More on that later*.